FlorianWittstock/MSc_Thesis_Submission/Amortized Toy example/ReadMe.md

     python generate_samples_non_iterative_new.py config_1d_non_iterative.yaml
     ```
     The script saves the generated samples onto the hard drive.
 0. To reproduce the ReMSE figures run the estimator_new_experiments.ipynb notebook using the estimators.py file.
 Also run AMCI on this problem.
-This is easiest done by adapting the 'tail_integral_1d' problem to our problem by simply changing $f(x)$ in the `model.py` file.
+This is easiest done by adapting the 'tail_integral_1d' problem to our problem by simply changing $f(x)$ in the `model.py` file and making sure it does not amortize over $\theta$ by changing the sampling process to simply returning $\theta = 4$.

 ## Miscellaneous